Jayden Warren

 Areas to Improve

-• Contested catch consistency: Can play 'a bit awkward in the air' and needs to improve his body control and consistency when high-pointing the football in traffic.
-Adding functional strength will be key to winning more 50/50 balls against physical defensive backs.
+- Contested catch consistency.
+Can be somewhat awkward in the air and needs to improve his body control and consistency when high-pointing the football in traffic.
+Adding strength will aid in battling physical corners for 50/50 balls.

 College Projection